hmcts/fpl-ccd-configuration/playwright-e2e/README.md

 Playwright provides a couple of great debugging capabilities at all levels.
 The ones that you will probably find most useful are:

 For all options take a look at: https://playwright.dev/docs/debug

+## Defining standards

+### Define standard naming conventions
+We recommend the following:

+- Use camelCase for variable and function names.
+- Use PascalCase for class names and interface names.
+- Use camelCase for interface members.
+- Use PascalCase for type names and enum names.
+- Name files with camelCase (for example, ebsVolumes.tsx or storage.tsb)